danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part1.md

 However, it wasn't rendering an annotation on the chart.
 After debugging into the code, I discovered two issue:

 1. The datasets `data65` and `data70` aren't comparable by starting at the 0th index of data65 because the ages don't match. i.e. the 0th age of `data65` is `65` whereas 0th age of `data70` is `70`.
 To find the break even age we need to compare that datasets at the same ages.
 2. The `findBreakevenAge()` function generated by ChatGPT was trying to find an exact equality of OAS at two ages.
-However, recall from the initial [math analysis](../rapid-prototype-chatgpt-oas-brakeven-part1#start-with-the-math), the incomes are never exactly equal.
+However, recall when the [income streams were compared](../rapid-prototype-chatgpt-oas-breakeven-part1#the-math), the incomes are never exactly equal.
 For example the breakeven age of 84 showed approximately a $300 difference.

 I explained the above to ChatGPT and told it to start comparing the datasets at age 70.
 I also to find the age at which the absolute difference between the two income streams is less than or equal to $2000, i.e. to use a heuristic rather than looking for exact equality which doesn't exist.